Sammaye/MongoYii/readme.md

 The `util` folder contains general awesome extensions to MongoYii that people may find useful.
 The sort of things that count as part of this folder are replacements for internal pieces of Yii that might seem outside of the scope of the root of this repository.

-THESE ARE NOT MADE BY THE AUTHOR OF MONGOYII.
-That being said I will attempt to maintain them.

 ## EMongoCache

 This is a MongoYii implementation of `CCache` by [Rajcsányi Zoltán](http://ezmegaz.hu/).